structbinary/cloudbrain-mcp/README.md

 ## Installation and Setup

 Each server has specific installation instructions.
-Generally, you can:

-1. Install [uv](https://docs.astral.sh/uv/getting-started/installation/) for dependency management
-2. Install Python 3.10+ (e.g., `uv python install 3.10`)
-3. Install any required CLIs (e.g., [Helm CLI](https://helm.sh/docs/intro/install/), [kubectl](https://kubernetes.io/docs/tasks/tools/))
-4. Configure access to your infrastructure (e.g., kubeconfig for Kubernetes)
-5. Add the server to your MCP client configuration

 See each server's detailed README for specific requirements and configuration options.

 ## Contributing